philip-brohan/CEF/docs/SEF.rst

    Minute at which the observation was made (UTC).
 An integer (0-59)

    ``Period``:
    Time period of observation (instantanious, sum over previous 24 hours, ...).
-Integer code.
 There is a :doc:`table of meaningful codes <tables/time_period_codes>`.

    ``Value``:
    The observation value.

    ``Meta``:
    Anything else.
-Pipe-separated ('|') string of metadata entries.
+Pipe-separated (|) string of metadata entries.
 Each entry may be any string (except no tabs, commas, or carriage returns).
 There is a :doc:`standard list of meaningful entries <tables/metadata>`, but other entries can be added as necessary.
 Metadata specified here only applies to this observation, and overrides any file-wide specification.